HelloElwin/EEG2Alphabet/README.md

 ### Evaluation

 Please put the evaluation dataset in the folder `dataset` and rename it as `data.mat`.
-Then
+The whole dataset will be used for evaluation.

 - For method 1 please run `python ./method1/main.py --eval`

-- For method 2 please run `python ./method2/main.py --eval`
+- For method 2 please run `python ./method2/main.py --eval 2> .error.log`

 ## Methods